kruemmel-python/Request-Legacy/README.md

 - Node-only fork (browser build/test tooling like PhantomJS/Karma is not part of this fork).
 - Legacy protocols (OAuth 1.0, Hawk, HTTP Signature) are supported for compatibility.
 - Community wrappers are legacy and not maintained by this fork.
-- Examples use placeholder endpoints and `http://` for brevity; use `https://` and your own endpoints in production.
+- Examples use placeholder endpoints; use your own endpoints in production.
+Some proxy/unix socket examples intentionally use `http://`.

 [back to top](#table-of-contents)